muditg317/Bokay/devlogs/019 - Getting Back Into Things v2.md

   - Tried some stuff with `CMakeLists.txt` options but no luck

 ## Notes
+### CMake and vcpkg
 - CMake 3.24.2 solves the silly "Boost new versions dependencies may be included..." warning
   - apt repository outdated -- still at 3.22.1
-- Got some AST inspiration from [stack-overflow AST post](https://stackoverflow.com/questions/28530284/generate-an-ast-in-c)
+- Looked a lot into build process of vcpkg libraries to try understanding why glog compiled with no custom prefix support -- too complex and abstracted :(
+### C++ language understanding
 - `std::vector` must have non-const non-reference type
   - Learned this many times over
   - Can somewhat get around this with `std::vector<std::reference_wrapper<T>>`
-- Looked a lot into build process of vcpkg libraries to try understanding why glog compiled with no custom prefix support -- too complex and abstracted :(

 ## Log
 - Reconfigure VSCode cmake settings